 With all the innovation and great features of this bag, I thought it would be the perfect backpack.
 I have talked to lots of photographers that believe this is the perfect backpack too.
 However, it just did not work for me.
 Perhaps it is my body frame, or that I used it during a grueling 16-day Europe trip with lots of walking and little sleep, but it was not comfortable enough for me.

-If you are willing to look past the problems I had with it because of all the great features and the hordes of photographers that disagree with me, you can find the Everyday Backpack on at Peak Design with a discount for our readers.
+If you are willing to look past the problems I had with it because of all the great features and the hordes of photographers that disagree with me, you can find the Everyday Backpack on at Peak Design.

 And, don’t forget to join our Facebook group, Photography and Travel, to share tips, favorite locations and questions!